Blood Pressure Resources

 Your blood pressure numbers and what they mean:

-- Systolic blood pressure (the upper number) — indicates how much pressure your blood is exerting against your artery walls when the heart beats.
+- Systolic blood pressure (the top number) — indicates how much pressure your blood is exerting against your artery walls when the heart beats.

-- Diastolic blood pressure (the lower number) — indicates how much pressure your blood is exerting against your artery walls while the heart is resting between beats.
+- Diastolic blood pressure (the bottom number) — indicates how much pressure your blood is exerting against your artery walls while the heart is resting between beats.

 Which number is more important?